 31. Seal book

-(1) A college is to have a book (“the seal book”) in which is to be entered a record of all documents to which the common seal has been affixed.
+(1) A college is to have a book (the seal book) in which is to be entered a record of all documents to which the common seal has been affixed.

 (2) The managing director is responsible for —